suculent/thinx-aes-lib/README.md

-# THiNX AESLib (ESP32, ESP8266, Arduino)
+# THiNX AESLib (ESP32, ESP8266)

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/8dded023f3d14a69b3c38c9f5fd66a40)](https://www.codacy.com/app/suculent/thinx-aes-lib?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=suculent/thinx-aes-lib&amp;utm_campaign=Badge_Grade)

+Not compatible with AVR-based Arduino.
+Use any other library, please.

-An Arduino/ESP32/ESP8266 library to wrap AES encryption with Base64 support.
+An ESP32/ESP8266 library for Arduino IDE to wrap AES encryption with Base64 support.
 This project is originally based on [AESLib by kakopappa](https://github.com/kakopappa/arduino-esp8266-aes-lib).
 This fork actually works, will be maintained at least for a while, and provides optimized methods that do not require using Arduino's flawed String objects (even though those are still in examples).

 In future this should use AES implementation from BearSSL, when available (to save more RAM in larger projects).